Private Internet Access Review 2026: A Solid, Affordable Service

 You can find Private Internet Access download options in your PIA account on a web browser.
 We were able to find download links for the Private Internet Access Chrome extension and other apps in the Downloads tab.

 We noticed that PIA VPN had loads of excellent reviews and high ratings for both its iOS and Android apps.
-The PIA VPN app on Google Play has 4.5 out of 5 stars with more than 62,000 reviews.
+On the Google Play Store, the PIA app has 4.5 out of 5 stars with more than 105,000 reviews.
+On the Apple App Store, the PIA app has 4.7 out of 5 stars with over 142,000 ratings.

-Keep in mind that though there might not be a PIA VPN download for devices such as PlayStation, Xbox, Roku TV, Apple, TV, and Chromecast, you can use the Smart DNS feature to unblock streaming content on these devices with PIA VPN.
+Keep in mind that though there might not be a PIA VPN download for devices such as Roku TV, Apple TV, and Chromecast, you can use the Smart DNS feature to unblock streaming content on these devices with PIA VPN.

 PIA customer support